CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 |volumes|

-Volumes are often a better choice than persisting data in a container’s writable layer, because using a volume does not increase the size of containers using it, and the volume’s contents exist outside the lifecycle of a given container.
+Volumes are often a better choice than persisting data in a container's writable layer, because using a volume does not increase the size of containers using it, and the volume's contents exist outside the lifecycle of a given container.
 While bind mounts (which we will see later) are dependent on the directory structure of the host machine, volumes are completely managed by Docker.
 Volumes have several advantages over bind mounts:

 - Volumes are easier to back up or migrate than bind mounts.
 - You can manage volumes using Docker CLI commands or the Docker API.
 - Volumes work on both Linux and Windows containers.
 - Volumes can be more safely shared among multiple containers.
-- A new volume’s contents can be pre-populated by a container.
+- A new volume's contents can be pre-populated by a container.

 ..
 Note::

-	If your container generates non-persistent state data, consider using a ``tmpfs`` mount to avoid storing the data anywhere permanently, and to increase the container’s performance by avoiding writing into the container’s writable layer.
+	If your container generates non-persistent state data, consider using a ``tmpfs`` mount to avoid storing the data anywhere permanently, and to increase the container's performance by avoiding writing into the container's writable layer.

 4.1.1 Choose the -v or –mount flag for mounting volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^